andyl/comgen/README.md

 [Commanded][com] code generators for the [Phoenix Framework][phx].
 This is UNDER CONSTRUCTION, not ready for live use!

-This repo provides generators for rapid creation of Phoenix/Commanded apps.
+This repo has generators for rapid creation of Phoenix/Commanded apps.
 The intended audience is new Commanded developers, to generate demo code and to get experimental apps up and running quickly.

 Experienced Commanded developers should bypass this scaffolding and use the Commanded tooling directly.